FOREX-Aussie at 2-wk low as inflation data opens door to rate cut

 TOKYO, April 24 (Reuters) - The Australian dollar hit a two-week trough on Tuesday after soft inflation data bolstered expectations of deep interest rate cuts by the Reserve Bank of Australia, while the euro was subdued ahead of a debt sale in the Netherlands.

-Australian consumer prices rose by less than expected last quarter while key measures of underlying inflation showed the smallest rise in more than a decade, paving the way for a cut next week and suggesting further cuts were possible.
+Australian consumer prices rose by less than expected last quarter while key measures of underlying inflation showed the smallest rise in over a decade, paving the way for a cut next week and suggesting further cuts were possible.

 “(A rate cut‘s) probably a done deal now.
 The CPI number’s so low, it’s hard to argue against it,” said Stephen Walters, chief economist at JPMorgan.